daswami/spanish-practice/README.md

 ## Acknowledgments

-- Thanks to Google for providing the Generative AI API.
+- Thanks to Google for providing the Gemini 1.5 Flash API
-- Special thanks to the open-source community for their contributions and support.